Table of Contents

 5 : the aggregate of elements of an entity in their relationships to each other – the structure of a language

-It is obvious that the noun points primarily to specific (static) arrangements of interrelated parts, a set-up, configuration, framework, etc. made of a number of individual interconnected elements that can be distinguished against their environment as a whole.
+It is obvious that the noun applies primarily to specific (static) arrangements of interrelated parts, a set-up, configuration, framework, etc. made of a number of individual elements interconnected in such a manner that can be distinguished against their environment as a whole.
 The term is closely related to that of Architecture, which is used to identify a particular class of similarly organized structures (e.g. a distributed software architecture).

-- The elements of a structure must be different from each other in shape, function and/or nature, otherwise the structure is just a heap of material;
+- The elements of a structure must be different from each other in shape, function and/or nature, otherwise, the structure is just a heap of the same material;

-- A structure is also passive, that is, a structure is completely under the influence and is not able to pare or evade any disturbance originating in the environment.
+- A structure is also passive, that is, a structure is completely under the influence and is not able to pare or evade any disturbance originating from the environment.

-- In either case the organization, state and behaviour of a structure at any given moment depends only on natural laws which makes it predictable.
+- In all these cases, the organization, state, and behavior of a structure at any given moment depend only on inexorable natural laws and that makes it predictable.

 a(1) : a group of interacting bodies under the influence of related forces – a gravitational system